halnziye/ASUS-X515JAB-Hackintosh/README.md

 ## Not Working
 Camera (I don't know why either.)

-HDMI Port (probably because it doesn't exist on the actual Mac using Ice Lake)
+HDMI Port (Probably because it doesn't exist on the actual Mac using Ice Lake.)